 - However, if the lender realizes that one has assets and substantial income, then the lender will most likely pursue in filing a lawsuit and try to collect on the deficiency

 Qualifying For Mortgage With Direct Lender With No Overlays

 Home Buyers and Homeowners can qualify for mortgage with outstanding deficiency judgments.

 - They need a written payment agreement with the judgment creditor

 - Three months worth of payment seasoning is required

 - Judgment debtors cannot pay the three months worth of monthly payments upfront to qualify for mortgage

 - The three months needs to be seasoned

 - Proof of payment needs to be provided with three months canceled checks and/or bank statements

-Those who need to qualify for mortgage with direct lender with no mortgage overlays on government and conventional loans can contact The Gustan Cho Team at USA Mortgage at 262-716-8151 or email us at firstname.lastname@example.org.
+Those who need to qualify for a mortgage with a direct lender with no mortgage overlays on government and conventional loans can contact Gustan Cho Associates at 262-716-8151 or text us for faster response.
+Or email us at email@example.com.